bitsundbaeume/bits-und-baeume.org/README.md

 ```
 .
 ├── public                # Static files
-│   └── admin             # Files for netlify cms
 │   └── assets
 │       └── images        # Images not needed by Webpack (like most svg or gif)
 │          └── social     # Social Images used for Social Media via frontmatter "socialimage:"